cos316/assignment1-starter-code/README.md

   It differs from `log.Fatal()` in that deferred functions are executed before the program exits (perhaps freeing resources or flushing buffers).
-  An interesting note is that callers can recover from a panic using `recover()` (analagous to `catch` in Java), but you will *not* need to make use of this functionality for this assignment.
+  An interesting note is that callers can recover from a panic using `recover()` (analagous to `catch` in Java), but you will *not* need to make use of the `recover()` functionality for this assignment.
   See [this blog post](https://blog.golang.org/defer-panic-and-recover) for more on `defer()`, `panic()`, and `recover()`.

 ### Getting started

-Do all building and testing on the Vagrant VM.
-You may either write your code on the Vagrant VM (both Emacs and Vim text editors are pre-installed) or directly on your OS (allowing you to use any editor you have installed).
+Assuming you have completed assignment 0 and have your local environment set up, you can work on this assignment directly on your physical machine and use any editor you have installed (e.g. Vim).

-Many editors (Emacs, Vim, Atom, VS Code, Sublime, ...) provide convenient extensions specifically designed for working with Go.
+Many modern editors (Emacs, Atom, VS Code, Sublime, ...) provide convenient extensions specifically designed for working with Golang.
 These extensions provide many useful features, including:
 * Automatically adding required import statements
 * Automatically vetting your code for compilation errors
 * Automatically formatting your code in idiomatic Go style
 * Automatically running any unit tests you've written

-We recommend that you install an extension appropriate for your editor of choice to streamline your Go programming experience.
+It is strongly recommended that you install an extension appropriate for your editor of choice to streamline your Go programming experience.

 Before jumping into writing code, you will need to clone your code repository from GitHub to your local machine.
 The basic command to do this is `git clone https://github.com/cos316/<repository name>`.
-You may also clone your repository using the GitHub Desktop client.
+You may also clone your repository using the [GitHub Desktop client](https://desktop.github.com/).
-For more detailed instructions on cloning a repository, consult [this readme](https://github.com/cos316/COS316-Public/blob/master/assignments/GITHUB.md).

-This guide also contains instructions for mounting the cloned repository as a shared folder within your VM, which you will need to do before continuing.

-Once your repository has been cloned and synced to your VM, run `vagrant ssh` from your terminal, and run `cd /vagrant/assignments` to get to the course directory.
 We have provided scaffolding code in the `assignment1` directory.
 *You should read and understand this code before starting to program.*

-You should program only in the locations of the provided files marked with `TODO` comments.
+You should only add code to locations in the provided files marked with `TODO` comments.
 There is one `TODO` section for the client and one for the server.

 You can add functions if you wish, but do not change file names, as they will be